Oat milk we ♥ you.

-- Oat taste: It does leave you with a pretty oaty and even grainy taste on the finish.
-Taste is subjective of course, though, so your choice.
+- Oat taste: It does leave you with a pretty oat-y and even grainy taste on the finish.
+Taste is subjective, though, so your choice.

 Planet Oat Oatmilk

 Dairy giant HP Hood launched Planet Oat at Amazon Fresh, Shaw’s and other supermarkets in December 2018.
-The four-oat milk line includes a chocolate oat milk, a vanilla oat milk, an extra creamery oat milk, and their standard, which we stuck to for our taste test:
+The oat milk line includes a chocolate oat milk, a vanilla oat milk, an extra creamery oat milk and their standard, which we stuck to for our taste test.

-- Texture: The overall texture was nice and it was poured really well.
+- Texture: The overall texture was nice, and it poured really well.

-- Lets the coffee shine: If you want your espresso front and center, Planet Oat’s oat milk really showed off its quality.
+- Lets the coffee shine: If you want your espresso front and center, Planet Oat’s oat milk really showed off the coffee’s quality.

 - Ingredients: It had one of the lowest fat contents of the oat milks we tried and while fortified with vitamins A, B2, B12 and D2 (not unlike Vitamin D milk), the ingredients were simpler than some of the others we tried.

-- Availability: While you can find via Amazon, it wasn’t available at my local Key Foods.
+- Availability: While you can find it via Amazon, it wasn’t available at my local Key Foods.

 After not finding an oat milk they loved, New York–based RISE Brewing Co. began making their own for their canned cold brews back in 2018.
-This summer they began selling cartons of their USDA organic oat milk, making it one of the if not the newest oat milks on the market.
+In 2019, they began selling cartons of their USDA organic oat milk, making it one of the, if not the, newest oat milks on the market.